 - Advance quality control right after stereotactic surgery with a reality check

 - Easy comparison of planned lead templates in 3D with actual lead positions

 - Unique orientation adjustment and full 3D lead model of directional Boston Scientific DBS leads

 - Facilitates seamless handover to neurologists and programming time reduction

 In place since 2015, a strategic collaboration with Boston Scientific Corporation provides patients and physicians with a comprehensive portfolio for deep brain stimulation therapy – a therapy intended to treat a variety of disorders, including Parkinson’s disease.

 Boston Scientific distributes the Brainlab Elements planning portfolio with the Boston Scientific Vercise™ Deep Brain Stimulation family of systems in selected countries, offering physicians advanced device technology with sophisticated software capabilities.

 Together Elekta and Brainlab ensure the continuous evolution of interoperability and safety of Leksell Stereotactic Systems and Elements Stereotaxy software.
 The integrated use of established hardware with powerful software is designed to assure safety in stereotactic neurosurgical procedures.

-In 2017, Brainlab became the authorized distributor of Elekta’s stereotactic solutions for neurosurgery, including Vantage, in selected markets in Europe (Belgium, France, Italy, Liechtenstein, Luxembourg, Poland, Portugal, Spain, Switzerland) and exclusively in the United States.
+In 2017, Brainlab became the authorized distributor of Elekta’s stereotactic solutions for neurosurgery, including Vantage, in selected markets in Europe (Austria, Belgium, France, Germany, Italy, Liechtenstein, Luxembourg, Poland, Portugal, Spain, Switzerland) and exclusively in the United States.

 This partnership with the leading manufacturer of stereotactic frames and accessories enables Brainlab to offer solutions for all stages of stereotactic procedures, from planning to surgery.
 For more information please visit: www.brainlab.com/elekta